hweebie/logistics-data-dashboard/README.md

 ## 31 Jul 2023

-1. Create readme - done
+1. Create readme
-2. Basic website layout using mantine - done
+2. Basic website layout using mantine
-3. Build Shipper and business review pages - done
+3. Build Shipper and business review pages
-4. Add routes - done
+4. Add routes
-5. Add shipper-specific routes - done
+5. Add shipper-specific routes
-6. Set up trips data in airtable - done
+6. Set up trips data in airtable
-7. Fetch trips data of shipper and display in shipper biz dashboard - done
+7. Fetch trips data of shipper and display in shipper biz dashboard
-8. Show trips data in table - done
+8. Show trips data in table

 ## 1 Aug 2023

-1. Use fetch method to retrieve data - done
+1. Use fetch method to retrieve data
-2. Add lifting state - done
+2. Add lifting state
-3. Add chart 1 - done
+3. Add charts

-- build isOnTime logic - done
+4. Build isOnTime logic
-- use chart.js for charts - done
+5. Use chart.js for charts

-4. Add chart 2 - done
-5. Charts improvements - seed more dummy data, set range to 5 days - done
+6. Charts improvements - seed more dummy data, set range to 5 days
-6. Table improvements - use Mantine datatable, add pagination - done
+7. Table improvements - use Mantine datatable, add pagination

 MVP Complete

 ## 2 Aug 2023

-1. Move API url and key to env - done
+1. Move API url and key to env
-2. Add search functionality to table - done
+2. Add search functionality to table
-3. Daily Delivery Chart: Update Y-axis to no decimal pts - done
+3. Daily Delivery Chart: Update Y-axis to show only integers
-4. Table: Format status - done
+4. Format statuses in trips table

+## Next steps

-5. Debug issues
+Debug issues

 - Table: filter by actual delivery date
 - Table: Add sort by dates
 - Table: User should be able to search entire dataset, not just within the page
 - Chart: X-axis should have specific date intervals, even if there are no data points for some dates

-## Next steps

 Stretch goals